 Ok, enough with rambling, let’s review a few more places in this very welcoming town.

-Places to see in Athens
+Off-the-beaten path places to see in Athens

 ANCIENT AGORA || MONASTIRAKI